-I am unsure of when the official diagnosis occurred, but I do remember some years before nursing home placement that my grandmother started having trouble paying her bills and keeping up with her checkbook.
+I am unsure of when Momma Dye’s official diagnosis occurred.
+Some years before her nursing home placement, I do remember that my grandmother started having trouble paying her bills and balancing her checkbook.
 This was one of the first signs we noticed that something was “off.”
 To make matters worse, she also became extremely paranoid about her finances.
 She believed that her son and daughter were stealing her money, which made it difficult for them to help and protect her.

-My aunt lived on the same land with Momma Dye.
-When my aunt and her husband decided to build elsewhere they built a small one bedroom home for my grandmother on their new land.
-With the help of her children and grandchildren, my aunt did everything she could to keep Momma Dye safe, secure and well-loved for as long as possible.
+Initially, my aunt lived on the same land with Momma Dye.
+But when my aunt and her husband decided to move to a different area, they built a small one-bedroom home for her on their new property.
+With the help of her children and grandchildren, my aunt did everything she could to keep Momma Dye safe and secure for as long as possible.

-The day finally did come where the decision was made to move my grandmother into a nursing home.
+The day finally did come when the decision was made to move my grandmother into a nursing home.
 Momma Dye’s decline had accelerated to the point where my aunt could no longer care for her in the in-law suite on their land.
-She remained in the nursing home until her death, a few years later.
-She experienced all the stages of dementia.
-Her last days were spent bedridden, unable to eat or drink.
+She remained in the nursing home until her death a few years later.
+Sadly, Momma Dye experienced all the stages of dementia.
+In her last days, she was bedridden and unable to eat or drink.

 I did not know how to handle her odd behaviors, which I later learned were very typical for someone in the middle stages of dementia.
 In all honesty, I suspected my visits triggered some of these outbursts.
 I feared that I was making her angry and upset, which benefited no one in the long run.
-At that time, the nursing home where my grandmother lived did not have much to offer at the time in regards to dementia education.
+At that time, the nursing home where my grandmother lived did not have much to offer in regards to dementia education.

-Keep in mind, I was one of the social workers where she lived; yet I felt so much anger, frustration, denial and confusion that it was easier to just avoid visiting with a family member whom I loved dearly.
+I felt so much anger, frustration, denial and confusion that it was easier to just avoid visiting with a family member whom I loved dearly.
 Of course, this decision led to inescapable feelings of guilt.
 The entire situation was so unfair to my grandmother, my aunt and me!

-For me, the revelation did not come until years later; but I will continue to learn, educate, speak and pass on everything I can to others in my grandmother’s memory.
+For me, the revelation came many years too late, but I will continue to learn, educate, speak and write about these topics in my grandmother’s memory.
 I acknowledge that I failed Momma Dye while she was still living but know she loved me unconditionally.
-I believe she would be proud to know that she was part of the reason why I overcame my fear of writing, as well as the fear of success—or worse yet, failure—to pass this information on to each of you.
+I believe she would be proud to know that she was part of the reason why I overcame my fear of writing in order to help others.